Fees and Visitors

 Club membership fees are $30 per year which includes affiliation fees to Pickleball Canada Organization ($5) and Pickleball Alberta ($5).
 The membership year is from May 1 to April 30.

-All club organized play is restricted to members only unless otherwise stated.
-Fees for indoor play are $3 per visit for members.
-Commencing October 1 2018, members may purchase indoor venue cards for $60 each on this web-site.
-Each card contains 20 stickers, and one sticker will be used for each drop-in.
+Indoor play is paid by means of stickers valued at $3.00 each.
+Members may purchase indoor venue cards for $60 each on this web-site.
+Each card contains 20 stickers, and members will use one peel-off sticker for each drop-in session.
 Stickers on venue cards are transferable, never expire, and may be sold by one member to another if needed on occasion.

 Although members and non-members can both play at outdoor city-owned courts for free, only members are allowed to play at club-organized outdoor events.

 The club offers annual memberships that are valid from May 1 to April 30 each year.
 You must apply and pay online.

 All of the club’s indoor venues are at school or church gymnasiums and are captained by volunteers.
 Members are expected to assist the captains and adhere to the following etiquette:

 - Arrive within 15 minutes of start times at the schools or you will risk being locked out of that session.